andrew/ultimate-awesome/README.md

 - [awesome-wso2-apim](https://github.com/chanakaudaya/awesome-wso2-apim) - This repository contains a list of awesome articles written on WSO2 API Manager.
 - [awesome-deployed-tools](https://github.com/chow-petit/awesome-deployed-tools) - A curated list of digital tools we use, ranging from project management, to artificial intelligence, to intelligence & knowledge gathering and content management.
 Commented, connected, by everyone and for everyone !.
 - [awesome-github-community-health-files](https://github.com/ChrisCarini/awesome-github-community-health-files) - A curated list of Awesome GitHub community health files such as CODE_OF_CONDUCT, CONTRIBUTING, GOVERNANCE, Issue & PR templates, SECURITY, SUPPORT.
+- [design-systems-diary](https://github.com/chrisuser/design-systems-diary) - A collection of notes, tips and links regarding design systems and UI/UX development.
 - [awesome-cloud-native](https://github.com/cloudnativebasel/awesome-cloud-native) - Curated list of awesome things regarding Cloud Native ecosystem. ⭐.
 - [eventstore-resource-collection](https://github.com/codingedgar/eventstore-resource-collection) - Information I found in the internet about  , that hopefully will become and awesome list.
 - [awesome-soms](https://github.com/cor3bit/awesome-soms) - A curated list of resources for second-order stochastic optimization.